factoryfx/factoryfx/docu/src/main/java/de/factoryfx/docu/migration/usecase.md

 ```
 This adds a rename migration.
 To support multiple renames the new name is provided with a lambada expression and thereby enables IDE refactoring for the migrations.
 This also prevents rename cycles.

-## One time migration
-Migration is executed on the fly. advantage faulty migration can't destroy old data

 ## Data populations
 There is no framework support for data populations because it's too project specific.

+## Special case: One time migration
+Normally the migration are executed on the fly when the data is loaded from memory.
+This has the advantage that a faulty migration can't destroy old data.
+Mistakes in the migration code are easier to fix because you don't have repair data.

+In some cases it can be convenient to execute a one time migration.
+For that case the storage api has a special api.

+The mayor difference of a one time migration is that the data are updated in the storage after the migration.

 ## Example
 [**code**](https://github.com/factoryfx/factoryfx/tree/master/docu/src/main/java/de/factoryfx/docu/migration)